 Was the Racquet Club a success from the very beginning?

-We struggled we struggled at the very beginning.
+we struggled at the very beginning.
 We struggled in developing the building because we made it a real first-class facility and so, consequently, we took some pretty good losses early on.
 When we brought the professional tennis tournament into the Racquet Club, it became an offset to the cash flow problems that the Racquet Club was having.
 And the shop picked up and everything just grew from there.

 So the tennis tournament actually helped the club?